raml-org/raml-spec/versions/raml-10/raml-10.md

 ##### OAuth 2.0

-Security schemes of this type has specific settings object:
+Security schemes of this type have the following properties:

 |Property |Description |
 |:--------|:------------|
 |authorizationUri| The URI of the *Authorization Endpoint* as defined in [RFC6749 Section 3.1](https://tools.ietf.org/html/rfc6749#section-3.1)
 |accessTokenUri| The URI of the *Token Endpoint* as defined in [RFC6749 Section 3.2](https://tools.ietf.org/html/rfc6749#section-3.2)
-|authorizationGrants| A list of the Authorization grants supported by the API As defined in RFC6749 Sections [4.1](https://tools.ietf.org/html/rfc6749#section-4.1), [4.2](https://tools.ietf.org/html/rfc6749#section-4.2), [4.3](https://tools.ietf.org/html/rfc6749#section-4.3) and [4.4](https://tools.ietf.org/html/rfc6749#section-4.4), can be any of: code, token, owner or credentials.
+|authorizationGrants| A list of the authorization grants supported by the API as defined in RFC6749 Sections [4.1](https://tools.ietf.org/html/rfc6749#section-4.1), [4.2](https://tools.ietf.org/html/rfc6749#section-4.2), [4.3](https://tools.ietf.org/html/rfc6749#section-4.3) and [4.4](https://tools.ietf.org/html/rfc6749#section-4.4), which can be any of the following grants: code, token, owner, or credentials.
 |scopes| A list of scopes supported by the API as defined in [RFC6749 Section 3.3](https://tools.ietf.org/html/rfc6749#section-3.3)

 OAuth 2.0 authentication follows the standard described in [RFC6749](https://tools.ietf.org/html/rfc6749).
-The following is an example:
+The following example shows how to set OAuth 2.0 properties:

 ```yaml
 #%RAML 1.0